 2017 KCALSI Annual Dinner

-The 2017 Annual Dinner will be held on September 19, 2017 at the Arvest Bank Theatre at the Midland in Kansas City, MO.
-The annual Science to Art silent auction will again be featured during this dinner.
+The 2017 Annual Dinner was held on September 19, 2017 at the Arvest Bank Theatre at the Midland in Kansas City, MO.
+The annual Science to Art silent auction was again featured during this dinner.
 All proceeds from this auction will benefit STEAM education (science, technology, engineering, art, math) in the KC region.

 Nina Tandon believes that the era of engineered tissues—like, for example, a replacement kidney grown in the lab—is just beginning.
 Tandon shows us how we (and our bodies) have lived through most of history (Body 1.0), and then how we evolved into “cyborgs” with implants (such as pacemakers and artificial joints, Body 2.0).
 Now, Body 3.0 is all about growing our OWN body parts.
 In her early research, Tandon grew cardiac cells that beat like tiny hearts.
 In this thrilling and eye-opening talk, she explains the process of growing tissue and transplants, and the future of medical science.
 With the help of manufacturing and information technology, we are on the verge of being able to grow human tissue—and Tandon is here to walk us through this unbelievably exciting era.